Senator files bill to let legislative leaders intervene when attorney general does not defend state law

 By Jack Brammer

-One of his measures calls for a constitutional amendment to let Kentucky voters decide in November 2014 whether they want casino gambling in the state.
-The other bill outlines a plan to license and regulate casino gambling at five horse racetracks and three stand-alone casinos.
+House Speaker Pro Tem Larry Clark, D-Louisville, has filed a bill that calls for a constitutional amendment to let Kentucky voters decide in November whether they want casino gambling in the state and an accompanying bill that outlines a plan to license and regulate casino gambling at five horse racetracks and three standalone casinos.

 By Jack Brammer